Definition of Matter

 Particles of matter have size and take up space.
 At the very least, all matter has three dimensions: length, width and height.
 This is somewhat obvious when you look at various objects around you.
 They all take up space.

-Note: There are theories that matter may consist of many more dimensions.
-Since we consist of matter and also are 3-dimensional objects, we cannot experience or measure other dimensions except through mathematical theories.
+Note: There are theories that matter may consist of many more than three dimensions.
+Since we consist of matter, and we are also 3-dimensional objects, we cannot experience or measure other dimensions except through mathematical theories.

 Measurements have been made of the diameter of various atoms and the space they take up.
 It is assumed that the various subatomic particles also have a physical size and take up space.